 The Company had a \$29.8 million loan secured by a portfolio of multifamily assets in various locations of the United States that had a maturity date of June 2010 and a weighted average interest rate of approximately 4.26%.
 In prior years, the Company established an \$18.4 million provision for loan loss related to this portfolio reducing its carrying value to \$11.4 million as of December 31, 2010.
-In March 2011, the Company purchased the portfolio of multifamily assets securing this loan out of bankruptcy and assumed a \$55.4 million senior interest in a first mortgage loan.
+In March 2011, the Company purchased the portfolio of multifamily assets securing this loan out of bankruptcy and assumed a \$55.4 million first mortgage loan secured by the portfolio of assets.
 As of the date of this transaction, as well as at December 31, 2010, the loan was past due and non-performing.
 The Company recorded this transaction as real estate owned in its first quarter 2011 Consolidated Financial Statements at a fair value of \$65.3 million and the carrying value of the loan represented the fair value of the underlying collateral at the time of the transfer.
-For the three months ended March 31, 2011, the Company did not record any property operating income or expenses from this portfolio because ownership did not pass to the Company until the end of the first quarter and the Company believes that any operating activity that occurred was immaterial to the Company's interim Consolidated Financial Statements.
-At March 31, 2011, this investment's balance sheet was comprised of land and building, net of accumulated depreciation, totaling approximately \$65.3 million, cash of \$0.9 million, restricted cash of \$1.4 million due to a first mortgage escrow requirement, other assets of \$0.4 million and a mortgage note payable of \$55.4 million.
+For the first quarter of 2011, the Company did not record any property operating income or expenses from this portfolio because ownership did not pass to the Company until the end of the quarter and the Company believes that any operating activity that occurred was immaterial to the Company's interim Consolidated Financial Statements.
+In the second quarter of 2011, one of the properties in the portfolio was sold to a third party for \$1.6 million and the proceeds were used to pay down the first lien mortgage.
+No gain or loss was recorded on the transaction as the asset was sold for its historical cost basis.
+For the three and nine months ended September 30, 2011, the Company recorded property operating income of \$2.5 million and \$5.0 million, respectively, property operating expense of \$2.4 million and \$4.3 million, respectively, and depreciation of \$0.8 million and \$1.5 million, respectively.
+At September 30, 2011, this investment's balance sheet was comprised of land and building, net of accumulated depreciation, totaling approximately \$63.5 million, cash of \$0.4 million, restricted cash of \$1.9 million due to a first mortgage escrow requirement, other assets of \$0.3 million, other liabilities of \$1.1 million and a mortgage note payable of \$53.8 million.
 The Company will finalize the purchase price allocation within one year of the acquisition date.